Former LSU outside linebacker Dantrieze Scott to transfer to Grambling State

 Can't see video below?
 Click here.

-LSU coach Ed Orgeron said some of the turnover within his program has been because the football team entered the spring with eight scholarships over the 85 the NCAA allots every school, which happened due to low personnel turnover and a full, 25-man signing class.
+LSU coach Ed Orgeron said some of the turnover within his program has been because the football team entered the spring with eight scholarships over the 85 the NCAA allots every school, which happened because of low personnel turnover and a full, 25-man signing class.

 LSU's Ed Orgeron says Steve Ensminger, Joe Brady 'lean on each other,' but makes clear who calls plays